Prepare to donate plasma

 What happens when you donate

-Donating plasma takes about 75 minutes in total.
+Donating plasma takes just over an hour.
 Find out what happens when you donate.

 When you arrive, we will check you have no symptoms of coronavirus.
-We will check your temperature, ask you to clean your hands, and then invite you into the reception.
+We will ask you to clean your hands, and then invite you into the reception.

 Complete the health check form